simonmichael/hledger/hledger/Hledger/Cli/Commands/Import.md

 So if your bank's CSV includes the last three months of data, you can download and `import` it every month (or week, or day) and only the new transactions will be imported each time.

-This is a particular kind of "deduplication": within each input file, it avoids reprocessing the same dates across successive runs.

 It works as follows: for each imported `FILE`:

 - It tries to recall the latest date seen previously, reading it from a hidden `.latest.FILE` in the same directory.